 Prior approval or consent

-If the Operator is required by a Project Document to obtain the Commonwealth's consent or approval to an action, document or thing, unless otherwise expressly stated, that consent or approval must be obtained as a condition precedent to the action, document or thing occurring or coming into effect.
+If the Operator is required by this Deed to obtain the Commonwealth's consent or approval to an action, document or thing, unless otherwise expressly stated, that consent or approval must be obtained as a condition precedent to the action, document or thing occurring or coming into effect.

 Action without delay

-Unless there is a provision in a Project Document which specifies a period of time in which something must be done by the Operator, all things must be done by the Operator without undue delay.
+Unless there is a provision in this Deed which specifies a period of time in which something must be done by the Operator, all things must be done by the Operator without undue delay.

 Provisions limiting or excluding Liability, rights or obligations